Kate Upton Whips Out Her Boob In Brand New Breastfeeding Photo, Earning A Ton Of Attention From Fans

 I want to take a minute to clarify the context of feeling pressures as a new mother and breastfeeding in the @editorialistmagazine article.
 When asked about getting back in shape after pregnancy I discussed the major pressures that are out there for new moms to “snap back” right after having a baby.
 Every woman experiences this due to the unnecessary and unrealistic expectations that are brought into every household, mostly via social media.
 I certainly felt these pressures, as all women do.
 I tried to push myself early to get back to the gym, eat perfectly and try to achieve this alleged “snap back”.
 But, after realizing how ridiculous these pressures are I quickly gave myself some slack and lived in the moment as a new mother.
 Every woman needs to give their body time to heal and to soak in those early, precious moments.
 I realized quickly that between breastfeeding, healing, little-to-no sleep, off-the-charts hormone changes and experiencing everything for the first time that those weight-loss pressures are extremely unnecessary, and I decided to turn my energy towards my family.
 Every mother’s experience is different with every baby.
 I’ve learned everyone’s journey is extremely personal and no two are the same.
 My energy was drained but my heart was extremely full, and I decided to not let others’ opinions and expectations get in the way of my own personal timeline.
 In my opinion, enjoy the moments with your new baby and growing family, allow your body time to heal and make sure to go at your own pace. #motherhood #sharestrong

-The post has only been live on her page for a short time but it’s earned her a ton of attention, racking up over 44,000 likes in addition to well over 300 comments within just minutes of going live.
-Some of her fans commented on the photo while countless others expressed their opinions about her views on motherhood.
+The post has only been live on her page for a short time but it’s earned her a ton of attention, racking up over 44,000 likes, in addition to well over 300 comments within just minutes of going live.
+Some of her admirers commented on the photo while countless others expressed their opinions about her views on motherhood.
 A few more simply dropped a line to let her know that they are big fans.

 “Love this!
 Thank you for being real,” one fan commented along with a series of red heart emoji.

 “You are a legend in these dark times.
-Luv ya!,” a second fan added.
+Luv ya!” a second admirer added.

 “I’m about to become a mother and I really needed to hear this,” one more chimed in.